 Thinking about joining a startup to get rich in the new decade?
 You’re not alone.
 After so many successfully IPOs, during a pandemic no less, startup fever is high!

-There’s been a great shift away from traditional careers like big law, medicine, and banking towards joining startups.
+There’s been a great shift away from traditional careers like big law, medicine, management consulting, and banking towards joining startups.
 With promises of riches and the greater ability to make an impact, who wouldn’t want to join a startup?

 The Importance Of Equity Ownership

 Ever since college graduation in 1999, I’ve had equity ownership in every single company I’ve worked for.
 When you get equity, no matter how small it is, you tend to pick up the litter in the hallway, champion your company outside of work, and work harder than the actual value of your total compensation.
 In short, having equity makes you care more!